Final-Hawk/Policies-Be-Gone/README.md

   Both Files need to be in the same directory

  If you want to enable a restriction not listed, create an issue on the issues tab and I will try to help!

-I AM NOT RESPONSIBLE FOR ANY HARM DONE TO YOUR PC, although tested on multiple pcs with no error, I still need to say this to protect myself